 Welcome to the Part 107 Knowledge Center

-The Federal Aviation Administration requires that drone operators pass an unmanned aerial system (UAS) aeronautical knowledge test as one of the requirements for legally flying drones commercially our outside of a community based organization.
+The Federal Aviation Administration requires that drone operators pass an unmanned aerial system (UAS) aeronautical knowledge and safety test as one of the requirements for legally flying drones commercially our outside of a community based organization.

 The Part 107 exam is very detail oriented and requires a lot of aviation knowledge in order to pass.
 Test-takers have two hours to answer 60 multiple choice questions.

 The courses herein are intended for operators pursuing a commercial drone operators license and are available for purchase.
 These courses have been developed by certified FAA Flight Instructors, Pilots, Drone Operators, and College Professors using the latest proven leading cognitive teaching methods utilizing algorithm based adaptive learning curriculum, allowing each student to move at his or her own pace.

 Our curriculum has been vetted by top commercial drone industry insurance providers.
 After completion the student will be given access to discounted insurance rates.

 These courses are intended for non-pilots who would like to take the FAA Part 107 knowledge exam.
 We have created five pretests to familiarize yourself with the topics covered.
 The Part 107 sUAS Knowledge Test consists of 60 multiple-choice questions.
 15-25% of the exam will cover Regulations.
 15-25% covers Airspace & Requirements.
 11-16% covers Weather.
 7-11% covers Loading & Performance.
 35-45% covers Operations.
 You will have two hours to complete the test.
 A score of 70% or better is required to pass the knowledge test for a Remote Pilot Certificate with an sUAS rating.